1. What is a Cataract?

 CATARACTS CAUSE IMPAIRMENT OF VISION THAT IS NOT CORRECTABLE WITH EYEGLASSES.

-This interferes with everyday activities such as reading, watching television, driving, and working.
-Impairments are commonly caused by blurred vision and loss of contrast.
-Nighttime vision is decreased by glare, halos, and starbursts.
-If you are having only difficulty with reading you may have Dysfunctional Lens Syndrome and may benefit from a Dysfunctional Lens Replacement Surgery.
-Learn more here about DLS.
+This interferes with everyday activities such as reading, driving, and working.
+Impairments often manifest as blurred vision and reduced contrast.
+Additionally, nighttime vision is negatively affected by glare, halos, and starbursts.

 3. When is a cataract ready for surgery?